 Our Youth Committee researched, brainstormed, and monitored the design and content of the poster.
 We were very lucky to find a talented Victoria artist named to design the posters, and she has done an amazing job incorporating everyone’s ideas for the project.
 The goal of this project is to break down barriers youth face in accessing local health services as identified by youth!

-**Please note that the posters have been updated and printed in September 2016**
+**Please note that the posters have not been updated and printed since September 2016**

 Below, you will find the most current contact information for each listing.